AnmiTaliDev/pipa-linux-wiki/docs/guides/0-overview.md

 You can get the latest Firmware directly from Xiaomi's servers on [miuirom.org](https://miuirom.org/tablets/xiaomi-pad-6).
 Be sure to download the Fastboot ROM for your device.

+!!! warning
+		- DO NOT cross-flash Chinese and Global devices/ROMs!
+You might brick your device!
+		- If you have a China model on HyperOS 2 you cannot unlock without first rolling back to HyperOS 1/MIUI using EDL!

 ??? note "Getting your device region:"
 	Check the Model Number on the back of your device, it should be: